 Upon the project’s completion, both the designer and the client felt that the branded space successfully communicated the IBEW Local 58 purpose, mission, and history to the members and visitors.

-Ideation leads the industry in creating branded space and brand identity using signs and environmental graphics.
-If you would like more information on how your space can better communicate your story, contact Ideation Signs & Communication in Royal Oak, Michigan.
+Ideation Orange leads the industry in creating branded space and brand identity using signs and environmental graphics.
+If you would like more information on how your space can better communicate your story, contact Ideation Orange in Hazel Park, Michigan.